Scholarships for Year 7 Entry

 External applicants for scholarship in the First and Third Forms will be assessed for potential in four areas: Vocabulary – word fluency and understanding; Mathematics – logical thinking, manipulating numbers and numerical concepts; Non-verbal ability – recognising shapes, matching patterns, applying spatial awareness and visual intuition; and Skills - such as proofreading, perceptual speed and accuracy.

-For entry into First and Third Form
+For entry into First Form

 Deadline for Scholarship applications: